andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>Instead of logging-in with labuser, log-in with username: mydomain.com\Terminator_admin and your unique password.</li>
       <li>To verify if you logged-in to the correct VM, go to command line and type "whoami".
 It must respond back as "mydomain\Terminator_admin         </li>
     </ol>

+<h2>Step 6: Join Client-1 to your domain (mydomain.com)</h2>

-6. Log-in to Client-1 as the original local admin (use: labuser) & join it to the domain.
+1. Log-in to Client-1 as the original local admin (use: labuser) & join it to the domain.
     <ol type="a">
       <li>If your Client-1 (VM) is closed, then initiate it from your Azure VM.</li>
       <li>To verify the name of the VM, go to command line and type "hostname", it should respond as "Client-1".</li>